ricardosalasGL/wfh-challenge/README.md

 #### Var, Let, Const

-Most variables are defined as const, as their value didn't need to change.
-Let used in the `for` loops.
+Most variables are defined as const, as their value didn't need to change. let used in the `for` loops.

 #### Closures

-The service which retrieves the SVGs is defined inside a closure, only giving access to the function to load the images.
+The service which retrieves the SVGs is defined inside a closure, only giving access to the function to retrive the images.